VINNIE MOORE AND ANDY PARKER

 ANDY: He knows everybody.

 VINNIE: I don’t know everybody.

 ANDY: Oh, I don’t know.
-You know a lot of people?
+Do you know a lot of people?

 VINNIE: I know a lot of people and have played with a lot of people, but –

 ANDY: He’s well connected.
-If I ever need a gig I’m going to see him.
+If I ever need a gig, I’m going to see him.
 He can hook me up, you know.
 He’s very, very connected.
 He has some great musicians on his solo albums.
-I mean some real good people.
+I mean some really good people.
 Good drummers.
 Did you hear TO THE CORE Man, it’s my favorite, I think of all these albums.

 VINNIE: Thank you very much.

 ANDY: It’s my workout.
 I tell you, I get on my exercise bike to that.
 It has a good tempo.

 Well, guys, our time is up now.
 See you later and thanks!